Tirrex-Roboterrium/tirrex_workspace/doc/challenge1.md

 The first version of the file contains only the waypoints that the robot must pass through.
 A second version including waypoints defining the boundaries of the working area will be provided to you shortly.
-This next version will be provided with explanation on the different elements constituing a waypoin.
+This next version will be provided with an explanation of the different elements constituting a waypoint.

 The file used for evaluation will be different from the example here.